vasilyprokopov/aci-graphviz-cobra/docker/README.md

-# Graphviz Cobra Docker Image
+# Graphviz Cobra Docker Container

-Running the Python script locally means installing dependencies like Graphviz and ACI Cobra SDK.
-To avoid the hassle use a Docker container that comes with the script and all dependencies pre-packaged.
-This container is available in DockerHub and has a size of around 500 MB.
+Running the tool locally means installing dependencies like Graphviz and ACI Cobra SDK.
+To avoid the hassle, use a Docker container that comes with the tool script and all the dependencies pre-packaged.
+Container is available in [DockerHub](https://hub.docker.com/repository/docker/vasilyprokopov/acigraphvizcobra) and has a size of around 500 MB uncompressed.

 ## Usage

-Use Docker to run a Graphviz Cobra container and mount your local directory where you want the output diagram to appear.
+Use Docker to run a container, and mount your local directory that you want the output diagram to appear in:

 ```
 docker run --rm -ti \